Ken Crawley: Arizona Cardinals

 On August 21, 2020, Crawley was signed by the Arizona Cardinals.
 On September 5, 2020, Crawley was released during final roster cuts.

 New Orleans Saints (second stint)

-On September 28, 2020, Crawley was signed to the New Orleans Saints practice squad.
+On September 28, 2020, Crawley was signed to the Saints practice squad.
 He was elevated to the active roster on October 3 for the team's week 4 game against the Detroit Lions, and reverted to the practice squad after the game.
 He was promoted to the active roster on October 12, 2020.
 He was placed on the reserve/COVID-19 list by the team on October 23, and activated on October 28.
-In Week 17 against the Carolina Panthers, Crawley recorded his first interception of the season off a pass thrown by P. J. Walker during the 33–7 win.
+In Week 17 against the Panthers, Crawley recorded his first interception of the season off a pass thrown by P. J. Walker during the 33–7 win.

 On May 17, 2021, Crawley re-signed with the Saints.
 He was placed on injured reserve on September 10, 2021.
 He was activated on November 13.
 He was waived on November 20.
 He was re-signed three days later.